 You might also notice that your little one is starting to wake up earlier in the day.
 Previously you might’ve had a little one who would sleep until 6:30 am, but now they’re waking up at 5 am ready to start the day.

-This happens because as your little one gets older, the amount of sleep that they need in a 24-hour period reduces.
+This happens because as your little one gets older, the amount of sleep they need in a 24-hour period reduces.
 But if they are still having a daytime sleep, then it’s taking away from the nighttime sleep.

 So, for example, if your little one only needs 14 hours of sleep over a 24-hour period, but they’re having two lots of two-hour sleeps in the day (four hours of naps), then, basically, they only need 10 hours of sleep in the night to get this sleep requirement.
 So this means they’re going to start waking up earlier because they don’t need to sleep anymore.